ANrajin/ngWind/README.md

 # hylos

-Hylos is a dashboard template primarily developed with Angular and Tailwind CSS
+Hylos is a free yo use minimal dashboard template designed and developed with Angular and Tailwind CSS.